 Related: 41 Best Family Vacation Spots for Any Budget

 When you’re around many Finger Lakes, opportunities to go on the water are plentiful.
 But have you thought about what it would be like to land on the water from the air?
 Finger Lakes Seaplanes make it possible, and it’s one of the most fun things to do in Hammondsport.

 Sign up for a flight aboard a small seaplane, which seats about four to five people.
 Take a journey above Keuka Lake, then land on it!
-The aerial views will be amazing, and the entire experience will last about an hour.
+The aerial views will be unique, and the entire experience will last about an hour.

 3. Stay at a Historic Hotel

 The Park Inn has been around since the 1830s.
 It’s in the center of Hammondsport and is a very charming and a great place to stay.
 Book one of the Inn’s suites quickly because there are only a handful!

 4. Picnic in the Park Inn, Hammondsport Square